 London in the light is undeniably beautiful, but it’s when the sun goes down that the magic happens.
 London sunsets bathe the city in an incredible glow and the mixture of historic and contemporary architecture blend together in unison under the fading light.
 Here are five stunning shots of sunsets in London, taken from various perspectives across the city.
-Maybe you’ll be inspired to snap a few pictures next time you visit London – you won’t regret taking a few minutes at the end of the day to take in the city’s gorgeous skyline.
+Maybe this will inspire you to snap a few pictures next time you visit London.

 1. Tower Bridge and The Shard from the River Thames

 This fabulous photo captures the Victorian Tower Bridge alongside London’s newest skyscraper, The Shard, from a River Thames perspective.
 The bridge’s bascules are being raised to let a boat through.

 2. Twilight view from St. Paul’s Cathedral

 This wonderful view is from the heights of the Golden Gallery at St. Paul’s Cathedral.
 You’ll have to climb 528 steps to reach the the Golden Gallery, but the bird’s eye view at the top will be worth it.